sachin-srikanth1/cf_ai_slackSummarizer/README.md

 ## 🚀 Features

-- **AI-Powered Summaries**: Generate intelligent summaries using OpenAI GPT-4 or Anthropic Claude
+- **AI-Powered Summaries**: Generate intelligent summaries using Cloudflare Workers AI with Llama 3.3
 - **Multiple Report Types**: End of Day (EOD) and End of Week (EOW) reports
 - **PDF Export**: Professional PDF reports with customizable formatting
 - **Slack Integration**: Direct integration with Slack for message collection and delivery